ology/Python-Music-CreatingRhythms/README.md

 This package provides most of the the combinatorial algorithms described in the book, "Creating Rhythms", by Hollos.

-NB: Arguments are sometimes switched between book and software.

 Additionally, this module provides utilities that are not part of the book but are handy nonetheless.

 The `comp*` methods are used to generate compositions of numbers, which are ways to partition an integer into smaller parts.
 The arguments passed to these functions determine the specific composition that is generated.